-To be admitted to this program the applicant must meet the school admission requirements.
+To be admitted to this program, the applicant must meet the CA Department of Motor Vehicles as well as the school admission requirements.
 In addition, the applicant must provide the School with a California DMV Print-Out (H-6).
-Also the applicant should be in good health and must pass a D.O.T. physical.
 In most cases, the applicant may not have more than two (2) moving violations, no drug or felony related convictions and not over two (2) failures to appear entries on their motor vehicle record over the prior three years.
 Five years for drug or alcohol related violations.
 Applicants are considered on an individual basis.
 For those applicants not meeting the above criteria, pre- hire efforts can be utilized.
 The applicant must also receive the recommendation of the Admissions Representative and Placement Coordinator to confirm that he/she has the proper mental attitude to be a successful truck driver.
 Program costs include drug screen and D.O.T. required physical.
 The school will reasonably accommodate an applicant with disabilities to the extent required by applicable law.

-\$70 permit fee and \$30 re-testing fee (if applicable) charged by DMV are the student's responsibility
+^{\$71} permit fee and \$30 re-testing fee (if applicable) charged by DMV are the student's responsibility